johnsiilver/pipelines/stagedpipe/README.md

         -> stage0 -> stage1 -> stage2 -> stage3 ->
 ```

+This looks similar to a standard fan in/out model, with the exception that each stage here is running concurrently with the other stages.
+In the above scenario, 16 workers are running at various stages and we have 4 parallel jobs.

 ## The First Problem

 In simple pipelines with few stages, this is pretty easy.
 In complex pipelines, you end up with a bunch of channels and go routines.
 When you add to the pipeline after you haven't looked at the code in a few months, you forget to call `make(chan X)` in your constructor, which causes a deadlock.
 You fix that, but you forgot to call `go p.stage()`, which caused another deadlock.
 You have lots of ugly channels and the code is brittle.